 This Report is an answer to the questions asked by CCITT Study Group XVIII to CCIR Study Group 7 concerning the performance and reliability of reference clocks to be used in digital communications systems.
-It also offers some comments on CCITT Recommendation G.811 in view of its close relationship to the subjects of CCIR Decision 29.
+It also offers some comments on CCITT Recommendation G.811.